danieleteti/delphimvcframework/README.md

 Only if you want to participate to the testing phase (which usually contains brand new features but can sometimes be instable) you can get the development version clonig this repo or downloading the [master repository zip file](https://github.com/danieleteti/delphimvcframework/archive/master.zip).
 Take in mind that even if development version is usually very stable, it isn't not ready for production utilization.

+## Sponsors

+While DMVCFramework is born from the head of Daniele Teti from bit Time Professionals, it wouldn't what is now without the support and work of many people all around the world.
+The following companies sponsored some specific part of DMVCFramework so they wort a special mention.

+- bit Time Professionals
+- bit Time Software
+- Centro Software

 ## What users say about DMVCFramework

 > "I'm still amazed by the DelphiMVCFramework code and documentation.
 Thank you very much and I am amazed by your quick feedback." -- [Benjamin Yang](https://www.linkedin.com/in/benjamin-yang-4b0609159/) (Director of [SQLGate](https://www.sqlgate.com/))